Trey Hill

-Deontrey N. "Trey" Hill (born January 23, 2000) is an American professional football guard for the Chicago Bears of the National Football League (NFL).
-He was selected with the 190th pick of the 2021 NFL draft.
-He played college football for the Georgia Bulldogs.
+Deontrey N. Hill (born January 23, 2000) is an American professional football center.
+Hill played college football for the Georgia Bulldogs and was selected by the Cincinnati Bengals in the sixth round of the 2021 NFL draft.
+He has also played for several other NFL teams.

 College career

 Hill was ranked as a fourstar recruit by 247Sports.com coming out of high school.
 He committed to Georgia on December 11, 2017.
 Hill started all 14 games of his freshman and sophomore seasons and made the All-SEC 2nd team as a sophomore.
 Hill started in the first 8 games of his Junior season before missing the last three with a knee injury.
 On January 4, 2021, he announced he would leave the school for the NFL draft.